junhkang/kor_search/localization/en/README.md

 ### Flexible Custom Search

 `kor_search` allows you to modify internal table data to provide search tailored to specific industries or fields.
-For example, in the case of »ê¾÷ÀÇ ¿ª±º, the extension has been customized for searches related to construction by applying a large amount of construction-related data.
+For example, in the case of ì‚°ì—…ì˜ ì—­êµ°, the extension has been customized for searches related to construction by applying a large amount of construction-related data.

 ### Performance Considerations